stephenarnott1/EFSET/README.md

 # EFSET Calibration System

-This set of pages outlines the calibration process for EFSET observers.
+This set of pages provides the calibration process for EFSET observers.
 We hope to provide observers with a simpler framework for observing calibrations, as well as providing centre managers tools and resources to track teacher progress and development.

 This network of pages provides a calibration system in one location, rather than a distrubted program of forms, audio locations, and rubric/scoring guidelines.
 Though its principle use will be for pushing monthly calibtations to observers, the standards and rubric guides can naturally be used for general EFSET scoring too.